rsdoiel/antenna/archives/2025/north_america_2025.12.md

 date: 2025-03-25, from: The Lever News

- Factory farms are blaming eggflation on animal welfare laws, in an attempt to boost their margins and crush their competitors.
+ Factory farms are blaming eggflation on animal welfare laws in an attempt to boost their margins and crush their competitors.

 <br>